 On 27 October 1814, at St Philip's Church, Simeon married Mary Hyde who had arrived in Australia as a convict in 1798.
 Simeon and Mary already had five children before their marriage - Sarah born 1806, Louisa born 1808, Simeon born 1810, Francis born 1812 and Edward born 1812 (a week before the wedding).
-They had another five children - John born 1815, Thomas born 1816, Frederick born 1817, George born 1818 and Robert born 1821.
+They had another three children - Thomas born 1816, George born 1818 and Robert born 1821.
 Simeon has also an adopted daughter Joanna Short born 1792 and Mary had two children from a previous marriage - John Black 1799 and Mary Ann Black born 1801.

 This is only a short summary of some of the events in the life of Simeon Lord.
 Not all of his projects went to plan.
 Like many of the settlers in the new colony he was often in court over one dispute or another.
 He also had disputes with some of the governors.
 Partnerships were formed and dissolved.
 Some ventures were more successful that others.
 Ships carrying cargoes disappeared en route to their destination.
 Yet as D R Hainsworth writes in his Australian Dictionary of Biography Online article about Simeon - If his plans were over-ambitious for the times or his own resources, he pioneered commerce in Australia and helped to transform a prison farm into a flourishing colony capable of attracting men of capital.
 With a few others, he strikingly demonstrated what emancipists could achieve in a new country.